how to calculate hra in salary

 • False claims made towards HRA or submission of forged documents may attract penalties under the Income Tax Act.
 In line with Section 234, an individual can incur interest or fines for underreporting income.

-HRA in New Tax Regime
+HRA in the New Tax Regime

 • Old Scheme vs. New Scheme: Earlier, salaried people could avail of a partial HRA exemption; for the 2020 tax regime, however, this exemption is no longer available, and the entire HRA becomes taxable.